I’ve spent the last few months, on and off, with a tight, stiff neck. There are days when I can barely turn my head. And it’s ruined me.

 Nothing could be further from the truth.

-When I put out my Author Health and Productivity Survey (which is still open, if you’re interested), the results rocked me.
+When I first put out my Author Health and Productivity Survey (which is still open, btw), the results rocked me.

 I’d expected the top complaints to be bad backs and carpal tunnel syndrome.

-Yes, those are in there, but overwhelmingly, the top issues you told me about are fatigue and chronic fatigue, distraction, chronic pain, brain fog, lack of focus, anxiety.
+Yes, those are in there, but overwhelmingly, the top issues authors shared with me were fatigue and chronic pain, distraction, brain fog, lack of focus, anxiety.

 My email address is Roland@IndestructibleAuthor.com